hpi-schul-cloud/schulcloud-server/README.md

 ## Setup

-You will need the [client](https://github.com/hpi-schul-cloud/schulcloud-client) as well.
-For more detailed setup instructions, take a look [here](https://docs.hpi-schul-cloud.org/display/SCDOK/Setup).
-It is written for Windows but the procedure is similar for other OS.
+For more detailed setup instructions, take a look at [setup](https://docs.hpi-schul-cloud.org/display/SCDOK/Setup).
+The whole application setup with all dependencies can be found in [System Architecture](https://docs.hpi-schul-cloud.org/display/TSC/System+Architecture).
+It contains information about how different application components are connected to each other.

 ## Debugger Configuration in Visual Studio Code